nzaillian/gretel-erb/README.md

 options for <code><%= breadcrumb %></code>:

-   :autoroot  --  Whether it should automatically link to :root if no root parent is given.
+    :autoroot           Whether it should automatically link to :root if no root parent is given.
 Default: false
-   :show\_root\_alone  --  Whether it should show :root if this is the only link.
+    :show_root_alone  Whether it should show :root if this is the only link.
 Default: false
-   :link_last  --  Whether the last crumb should be linked to.
+    :link_last          Whether the last crumb should be linked to.
 Default: false

 The [original Gretel gem](http://github.com/lassebunk/gretel) was written by Lasse Bunk and released under the MIT license.
 This gem retains that license.